Our Approach to Sourcing and Human Rights

 Through various vendor-facing documents (e.g., Purchase Order, Vendor Compliance Manual, and Indemnification Agreement), we require our vendors to provide products that comply with applicable federal, state, and local statutes, rules, and regulations.

 Additionally, we reference relevant legislation and safety standards when designing our buying and selling strategies.
-Although Ross does not buy or sell hazardous chemicals, we recognize that some consumer products may contain natural components and synthetic chemicals as ingredients.
-To protect the safety of our Customers, we require that vendors’ products comply with the Federal Hazardous Substances Act and any corresponding state laws.
-These laws mandate proper labeling, warning requirements, and product testing.
+Although Ross does not knowingly buy or sell hazardous chemicals, we recognize that some consumer products may contain natural components and synthetic chemicals as ingredients.
+To protect the safety of our Customers and Associates, we require that vendors’ products comply with the Federal Hazardous Substances Act, corresponding state laws, and meet applicable product safety, testing, and labeling standards that are established by government regulators and industry practice.

 Children’s products are subject to rigorous requirements, including the Consumer Product Safety Improvement Act (CPSIA).
 Compliance with the CPSIA is strictly enforced by the Consumer Product Safety Commission (CPSC).
 Ross requires that vendors of CPSIA-impacted products confirm that they meet the CPSC’s requirements.